What is customer churn risk?

 Proactively act on data sources to reduce churn

-The churn reduction process involves analyzing customer data to predict attrition effectively.
-With these valuable data points at your disposal, it becomes easy to proactively act on them and retain customers.
+The churn reduction process involves analyzing customer data to predict churn effectively.
+With these valuable data points at your disposal, it becomes easy to use customer segmentation to proactively target and retain customers.

 Prevent negative reviews